-MSR net servicing fee income before the effect of changes in interest rates and other assumptions was \$13 million in 2016, as compared to \$14 million in 2015 and \$8 million in 2014.
-These amounts were primarily driven by the average balances of loans being serviced each year, which were relatively consistent in 2016 and 2015, and in 2014 was almost half that of 2015.
+MSR income before the effect of changes in interest rates and other assumptions was\$10 million in 2017, as compared to \$13 million in 2016 and \$14 million in 2015.
+These amounts were primarily driven by the average balances of loans being serviced each year, which declined during 2017 due to sales, and were relatively consistent in 2016 and 2015.

-The impact to MSR income from the net effect of changes in assumptions and rates was positive \$1 million in 2016 and negative \$18 million and \$12 million in 2015 and 2014, respectively.
+The impact to MSR income from the net effect of changes in assumptions and rates was negative\$2 million in 2017, positive\$1 million in 2016, and negative\$18 million in 2015.
 As discussed above, prior to the second quarter of 2015, MSR income did not include the effect of hedges.
-The losses in 2015 and 2014 primarily reflect the negative change in market value of our MSRs during the first quarter of 2015 and all of 2014, resulting from the decrease in market interest rates during those periods.
-The offsetting increase in the value of assets and derivatives that effectively served as hedges to the MSRs during the first quarter of 2015 and all of 2014 are presented in Investment fair value changes, net.
+The loss in 2015 primarily reflects the negative change in market value of our MSRs during the first quarter of 2015, resulting from the decrease in market interest rates during that period.
+The offsetting increase in the value of assets and derivatives that effectively served as hedges to the MSRs during the first quarter of 2015 are presented in Investment fair value changes, net.

-Additional detail on our investment in MSRs is included in the Residential Investments portion of the 'Results of Operations by Segment' section that follows.
+Additional detail on our investment in MSRs is included in the Investment Portfolio portion of the 'Results of Operations by Segment' section that follows.